Distracted Driving Lawyer

 Duty

-All motorists have an obligation to drive reasonably.
+All motorists must drive reasonably.
 While there is no precise definition of reasonable driving, motorists should follow the law.
 They also should avoid behaviors that may endanger others.

 Because distracted driving is against the law in most places, proving this element may not be difficult.
 Furthermore, because reasonable driving requires concentration and diligence, a distracted driver is probably not living up to his or her part of the bargain.